Review: "the Attractions of Penang: snake Temple"

 After leaving the temple, we decided to visit the exhibition of snakes, which "hid" the left of the entrance to the temple.
 Entrance to the exhibition cost 5 ringgit (about 50 rubles).

 This exhibition, extremely sad spectacle.
-An area of approximately six by six meters located on the perimeter of the aquarium, dirty Windows which half-dead snake.
+An area of approximately six by six meters located on the perimeter of the aquarium for the dirty glass which is half-dead snake.
 Only some of them move and showed a reaction.

 In the middle of the room of this so-called exhibition, a small pond with curious turtles who were so eager to look at the camera.
 That was one thing that amused and pleased here.